puppetlabs/bolt/documentation/troubleshooting.md

 `#!/usr/bin/env python`, Bolt attempts to execute the script using the default `python` executable on the target system.

+## My task fails on Windows targets

+Bolt does not support PowerShell 2.0.
+If your task targets a Windows OS that has only PowerShell 2.0 installed, the task will fail.

+In 2017, Microsoft [deprecated PowerShell 2.0](https://docs.microsoft.com/en-US/windows/deployment/planning/windows-10-removed-features).
+For a more detailed explanation, see [Micosoft's blog post on the subject](https://devblogs.microsoft.com/powershell/windows-powershell-2-0-deprecation).

+Both Microsoft and Puppet recommend updating the target with Windows PowerShell 5.1, but versions 3.0 and 4.0 are also supported.

 ## Bolt can't connect to my hosts over SSH

 ### Host key verification failures